jruby/activerecord-jdbc-adapter/README.md

 ### Inside Rails

-To use `activerecord-jdbc-adapter` with JRuby on Rails:
+To use AR-JDBC with JRuby on Rails:

 1. Choose the adapter you wish to gem install.
 The following pre-packaged adapters are available:

-  - Base JDBC (`activerecord-jdbc-adapter`) — Supports all available databases via JDBC, but requires you to download and manually setup the database vendor's JDBC driver .jar file.
+  - Base JDBC (`activerecord-jdbc-adapter`) - supports all available databases via JDBC, but requires you to download and manually setup a JDBC driver for the database you're using
   - MySQL (`activerecord-jdbcmysql-adapter`)
   - PostgreSQL (`activerecord-jdbcpostgresql-adapter`)
   - SQLite3 (`activerecord-jdbcsqlite3-adapter`)
   - Derby (`activerecord-jdbcderby-adapter`)
   - HSQLDB (`activerecord-jdbchsqldb-adapter`)
   - H2 (`activerecord-jdbch2-adapter`)
-  - MSSQL (`activerecord-jdbcmssql-adapter`) — Does not support SQL Azure by default, see the [README][2] for more information.
+  - MSSQL (`activerecord-jdbcmssql-adapter`) - uses the OSS jTDS driver by default which might have issues with the latest SQLServer (does not support SQL Azure)

 2a.
 For Rails 3, if you're generating a new application, use the following command to generate your application: